Canada Calling! Work Permits Now Up For Grabs

-This week, the Canadian High Commission will start to release a brand new, limited quota of IEC* working holiday permit invitations for 2018.
+This week, the Canadian High Commission will start to release a brand new, limited quota of IEC* working holiday permit invitations.
 BUNAC, the gap year organisation, is offering advice and support to help applicants secure the sought-after visas, plan a successful trip and enjoy a taste of working life in Canada.

 The IEC work permits, which allow young people to spend up to two years travelling and working in Canada, are strictly limited in number compared with other popular gap year destinations such as Australia and New Zealand.
 In recent years they have been hoovered up in record time, leaving large numbers of disappointed applicants.
 Travel company BUNAC is offering webinars, live Q&As, step-by-step guidelines and advice on when to apply, to ensure applications are accurate, timely and likely to be accepted first time round.